sudosu404/tailnet/README.md

   Sets the caddy `--watch` option to automatically reload the configuration when changes are made to the Caddyfile.

 - **CLOUDFLARE_API_TOKEN (optional)**
-  If you’re using the Cloudflare plugin for [ACME challenges](https://caddyserver.com/docs/caddyfile/directives/tls#dns-providers), set your token here.
+  If you're using the Cloudflare plugin for [ACME challenges](https://caddyserver.com/docs/caddyfile/directives/tls#dns-providers), set your token here.
 Then in your `Caddyfile` add:

   ```
   (cloudflare) {